(These are excerpts from my book "Intelligence is not Artificial")

 Bessen mentions the case of the ATM, one of the most successful programs to replace humans with machines.
 The routine jobs of bank tellers were very easy to automate, and, sure enough, the percentage of tellers in the USA fell from 20 per branch in 1988 to 13 in 2004.
 However, the banks reinvested the money that they saved and, in particular, they opened many more branches, that in turn hired many more tellers.
 ATMs ended up creating more jobs for tellers, and a huge number of jobs for companies building and maintaining ATMs, jobs that did not exist before.

 A robot that has indeed "stolen" a lot of jobs is the humble traffic signal, now deployed at most of the road intersections of the world.
 There used to be traffic guards directing traffic.
 Very few are left.
-They have been replaced by millions of traffic guards, some of which are even equipped with cameras or connected to sensors.
-I don't know how many traffic guards lost their job because of the invasion of traffic signals, nor do i know how many jobs were created in order to build and maintain this vast population of traffic signals, but i have not heard of mass unemployment in any of the cities that relies on traffic signals to direct traffic.
+They have been replaced by millions of traffic lights, some of which are even equipped with cameras or connected to sensors.

 Unfortunately, you do sell a lot of copies if you write books about the apocalypse, so writers are under pressure to be as negative as possible.
 Hence, bestsellers such as Martin Ford's "Rise of the Robots - Technology and the Threat of a Jobless Future" (2015) or Jerry Kaplan's "Humans Need Not Apply" (2015), which i thought were misleading, superficial and not helpful at all (to be fair, they both came out before those two reports).